MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/models/g2p.rst

 *********************

-Included with MFA is a separate tool to generate a dictionary from a preexisting model.
+Included with MFA is a separate tool to generate a dictionary from a preexisting :term:`G2P model`.
 This should be used if you're aligning a dataset for which you have no pronunciation dictionary or the orthography is very transparent.
 We have pretrained models for several languages below.